drobilla/exess/doc/description.rst

 For example, it requires binary to decimal conversion for floating point numbers.
 For ``float`` and ``double``,
-since the length is bounded and relatively small, it may be better to write immediately to a static buffer, then copy the result to the final destination.
+since the length is bounded and relatively small, it's likely faster to write immediately to a sufficiently large buffer, then copy the result to the final destination.

 **************